-Communities Secretary Robert Jenrick to update planning guidance and building regulations on washrooms for new and existing buildings.
+In response to the proposed update to planning guidance and building regulations on washrooms for new and existing buildings, Paul Iddon, vice president of Manchester Society of Architects offers clarification for architects and designers.

-The Ministry of Housing, Communities and Local Government (MHCLG) call for evidence launched a technical review of provision of toilets for men and women.
+A call for evidence by the Ministry of Housing, Communities and Local Government (MHCLG) launched a technical review of provision of toilets for men and women.
 “The government’s position is of the view that there needs to be proper provision of gender-specific toilets for both men and women, with a clear steer in building standards guidance”.
 This was closed on 26th February 2021.

 The call for evidence acknowledged the long-standing issue of waiting times for women’s washrooms: